Fake leads drain your budget. But that’s not the only problem with bad lead data.

 1. Document consent with TrustedForm certificates

 TrustedForm helps you capture a tamper-proof “certificate of authenticity” for every submission.
-The certificate stores: Lead ID, timestamp, the exact ad & form seen, and a replay of the user’s interaction.
+The certificate includes interactive replay plus metadata like Lead ID, submitted time, Page ID, Form ID, Ad Set, and Campaign.

 This is a powerful proof if you ever face a TCPA challenge.